Introduction

 Q5: How many synonyms are enough for a single piece of writing?

-Tips for Integrating Synonyms smoothly
+Tips for Integrating Synonyms easily

 - Use a thesaurus wisely: Look up synonyms, then read example sentences to ensure proper usage.